 To learn more about how the Writing Center can support your students, make an appointment with us or email writingcenter [at] stedwards.edu.
 Email us (as far in advance as possible) to arrange a class visit.

 Effective writing assignments increase the chance of meaningful intellectual growth for students.
 What seems clear to teachers in their assignments may not be clear to students.
 If your students seem not to “get it,” if they seem not to write or think deeply, or if grading their papers is more painful than fulfilling, we can help.
 The following are some excellent resources for teaching writing:

-You may also make an appointment with us or email writingcenter [at] stedwards.edu (subject: Assignment%20consultation) to discuss an assignment, a rubric, or strategies for responding to student writing.
+You may also make an appointment with us or drewml [at] stedwards.edu (email Prof. Loewe )for help with an assignment, a rubric, a workshop, or strategies for responding to student writing.

-The Writing Center can help you with your own writing, grant applications, promotion materials, etc. You may make an appointment, submit a draft for written feedback, or email writingcenter [at] stedwards.edu (subject: Writing%20consultation) to discuss any piece of writing.
+The Writing Center can help you with your own writing, grant applications, promotion materials, etc. You may make an appointment, submit a draft for written feedback, or ask a question.
 (Please note that while we are happy to discuss and make recommendations with regard to any aspect of writing or the writing and publishing processes, including editing strategies and citation help, direct editing is outside the scope of Writing Center work.)